ansible-collections/community.mongodb/README.md

 - `community.mongodb.mongodb_linux`: A simple role to configure Linux Operating System settings, as advised in the [MongoDB Production Notes](https://docs.mongodb.com/manual/administration/production-notes/).
 - `community.mongodb.mongodb_selinux`: Configure SELinux for MongoDB.

-- `community.mongodb.mongodb_repository`: Configures a repository for MongoDB on Debian and RedHat based platforms.
+- `community.mongodb.mongodb_repository`: Configures a package repository for MongoDB on Debian and RedHat based platforms.
 - `community.mongodb.mongodb_install`: Install MongoDB packages on Debian and RedHat based platforms.
-This role, unlike all other roles, provides for installing specific versions of mongodb.
+This role, unlike all other roles, provides for installing specific versions of mongodb-org packages.
 Other roles merely validate that mongodb-org is installed/present; they do not install particular versions.

 These roles manage configuring and starting various MongoDB services.